-To be considered for a School of Nursing scholarship, a scholarship application form must be completed which will be distributed in fall and spring semesters by the faculty chair of the Scholarships and Awards Committee.
+To be considered for a School of Nursing scholarship, a scholarship application form must be completed which will be distributed in fall and spring semesters.
 Eligibility requirements for SON scholarships can be found on the AUM CONHS website.
 PLEASE NOTE that it is an expectation for scholarship recipients to attend the Honors Night ceremony at the AUM CONHS.